erandiganepola/choreo-subscriptions-copy/README.md

 ## Developer Guide
 This section explains the required steps for running and testing this service locally.
 First clone this repository and get into the root directory.
-Here onwards the root directory will be referred as `Choreo_Subscriptions_Home`.
+Here onwards the root directory will be referred as `CHOREO_SUBS_HOME`.

 ### Test
-In order to run the unit tests execute the following command from `Choreo_Subscriptions_Home`.
+In order to run the unit tests execute the following command from `CHOREO_SUBS_HOME`.

 ```sh
 make test
 ```

 ### Build Locally
-In order to build the service execute the following command from `Choreo_Subscriptions_Home`.
+In order to build the service execute the following command from `CHOREO_SUBS_HOME`.

 ```sh
 make build